Iteam1337/templates/templates/koa-ts/README.md

 # Introduction

-This template includes a minimal setup for writing a backend in [Koa](https://koajs.com/).
+Template for a backend in [Koa](https://koajs.com/).

-`src/example-api` includes a few routed endpoints with various usages of standard HTTP input and output.
+`src/api` includes a few routed endpoints with various usages of standard HTTP input and output.

+`src/services/search-service` is a self-contained service with its own route and adapter, prepared to be extracted into a separate micro service if/when appropriate.

 ## Installation

+1. Install nvm
+2. `nvm install`
+3. `nvm use`
-`npm run install`
+4. `npm run install`

 ## Development